rushic24/NYTimesArticleAPI/README.rst

-NYTimesArticleAPI
+nytimesarticlev2
 =================

-``NYTimesArticleAPI`` is a fully-functional Python wrapper for the `New York Times Article Search
+``nytimesarticlev2`` is a fully-functional Python wrapper for the `New York Times Article Search
 API <https://developer.nytimes.com/article_search_v2.json>`__.